Jpipe001/METAR/README.md

 + This Metar Map works WORLDWIDE to show Airport METARs from Avationweather.Gov.

 + Most Metar Maps use a Raspberry Pi, this uses a less expensive option of ESP32 and gives much more.
-It uses HTML displays that your favorite web browser can access to display an Airport Summary Display and a Station Display without needing extra hardware.

-+ Works with WS2811 leds that other Metar Maps use and can be up ugraded easily.
++ Works with WS2811 Leds that other Metar Maps use and can be up ugraded easily.

 + It uses HTML displays that your favorite web browser can access to display an Airport Summary Display and a Station Display without needing extra hardware.
 Which shows decoded METAR information and much more.
 Please see examples below.